theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: An array with all values which appear more than once in the input array
   :rtype: Array

-.. py:function:: ContainsValue(array i_arrValues, variable i_varValue)
+.. ven:function:: ContainsValue(array i_arrValues, variable i_varValue)

   This function determines whether a value exists in an array without returning its index